LeeSh9511/unit-root-test-using-LSTM-classifier/README.md

+## 📝 Abstract

+This study proposes an LSTM-based deep learning classifier as an alternative approach to the traditional Augmented Dickey-Fuller (ADF) test for identifying unit roots in time series data.
+The model is designed not only to detect the presence of unit roots but also to estimate their count, enabling a more nuanced interpretation of nonstationarity.

+Simulated AR(2) time series were generated under controlled settings, including both theoretical and hybrid (non-theoretical) configurations.
+Experimental results show that the proposed classifier outperforms ADF in accuracy and robustness across various test scenarios, including mixed-series inputs.

+Notably, the classifier demonstrates stable performance even when applied to non-theoretical or partially stationary series, where ADF tends to vary significantly.
+The model's extension to a 3-class classification task further confirms its ability to distinguish between series with zero, one, or two unit roots.

+The results suggest that deep learning-based classifiers offer a flexible and powerful alternative for structural inference in time series analysis, especially in environments where classical assumptions do not hold.

 # 📘 LSTM 분류기를 이용한 단위근 개수 예측과 비이론적 시계열에의 적용 평가
 ###Predicting the Number of Unit Roots Using LSTM Classifiers and Evaluating Applicability to Non-Theoretical Time Series